400 children including Afghan refugees enrolled in schools

-Talking on the occasion, speakers said that child labor and out-of-school children in Pak-Afghan border town are some of the serious problems for which an awareness campaign was conducted.
+Talking on the occasion, speakers said that child labour and out-of-school children in Pak-Afghan border town are some of the serious problems for which an awareness campaign was conducted.

 As a result, the guardians of the children were convinced and 400 out-of-school children were enrolled in fifteen educational institutions.